raspberrypilearning/blender-tree-of-cubes/en/step_5.md

 ![Blender arrow ends](images/arrow-ends.png)

-The handles have an arrow which means that with these handles you can move the cube along the x-axis, the y-axis and the z-axis.
+The handles have an arrow which means that using these handles you can move the cube along the x-axis, the y-axis and the z-axis.

 You can also change what these handles do.
 For this you can use the panel at the bottom of the 3D view.